-Grave Before Shave Beard Butter (affiliate link): Smells great in different scents, hydrates really well, and comes in jars with gorgeous artwork;
+- Grave Before Shave Beard Butter: Smells great in different scents, hydrates really well, and comes in jars with gorgeous artwork;

-Bluebeard's Original Beard Saver (affiliate link): This isn't marketed as a beard butter, but because it contains shea butter, it technically is, and it's one of our absolute favorite beard products.
+- Bluebeard’s Original Beard Saver: This isn’t marketed as a beard butter, but because it contains shea butter, it technically is, and it’s one of our absolute favorite beard products.
 It can provide a lot of relief from itchiness and flakiness; and

-Every Man Jack Beard Butter (affiliate link): Not only is this one of our favorite sandalwood scents, but it's got a lot of really great ingredients in it—Every Man Jack seems to do as much as they can to use all-natural ingredients and recyclable materials.
+- Every Man Jack Beard Butter: Not only is this one of our favorite sandalwood scents, but it’s got a lot of really great ingredients in it—Every Man Jack seems to do as much as they can to use all-natural ingredients and recyclable materials.